Results

 Using JSON doesn't require any JavaScript knowledge, though having such would only improve your understanding of JSON.
 And though the knowledge of JavaScript isn't necessary, following specific rules is:

-Why Use JSONLint Validator?
+Why Use JSONLint Validator and Formatter?

 Programming can be challenging, as it requires enormous attention and excellent knowledge of the programming language, even as simple as JSON.
 Still, writing codeis tricky, and finding an error in JSON code can be a challenging and time-consuming task.